 Ankle Sprains

-ankle sprain in pickleballOne of the more common injuries in pickleball are ankle sprains.
+ankle sprain in pickleballOne of the more common injuries in pickleball is an ankle sprain.
 They occur due to the movements needed to play the sport.
 Symptoms of an ankle sprain are sudden pain with difficulty bearing weight.
 Signs can include swelling, pain, and bruising.

 Learn more about the treatment of ankle sprains here!